aws-samples/finding-missing-persons-using-social-media-and-amazon-rekognition/README.md

     provisioning resources.
 [Sign up for
     AWS](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html).

-2.  **Twitter Developer account and create a Twitter application with keys and tokens** <https://apps.twitter.com>
+2. Twitter Developer account and create a Twitter application with keys and tokens <https://apps.twitter.com> **IMPORTANT: Twitter has since changed the process of obtaining a developer account.
+You may experience issues using Twitter in this example.**

 3.  **Reference Missing Person Image:** You will need a reference image for the simulated missing person for Rekognition to compare against.This should be in jpg format.